franciscovilchezv/platform-based-development/Labs/Lab4/node_101.md

 - Open your terminal

-- Create a directory so we can put all our js things in here.
+- Create a directory so we can put all our `.js` in there.

 ```
 mkdir nodejs101